Billbrockbank/Teams-Planner-Timeline-Tab/README.md

 _Teams Toolkit pulls in some standard libraries and SDK's to Create React App.
 Since these are aligned with Teams Toolkit versions._

-_To access the Planner data the "Microsoft Graph Types" are used_
+_To support accessing to Planner data  structures returned by Microsoft Graph, "Microsoft Graph Types" module is used._

 ## Prerequisites